Am I qualified to write a Luminar AI review?

 This is the same tool that made us lift our eyebrows when it was first introduced with the Luminar 4.2 update.
 It allows you to add various elements to your images, such as mountains, clouds, birds, giraffes (??), hot air balloons, aurora, etc.

 Color Harmony consists of several tools: Brilliance, Warmth, Color Contrast, Split Color Warmth, and Color Balance.
 These sliders are all aimed at improving and correcting colour tones in your photos.

 Changes the colour scheme of a photo-based on Lookup Tables (LUTs).

 It brings warm accents to photos, mimicking the light around sunrises and sunsets called the golden hour.

 Adds a new sun and sunrays to the image, giving you control over their position, warmth, and overall look.
 Additionally, you can also set the penetration, the number of sun rays, and even the sun radius.

-Gives you controls over contrast in highlights, mid tones, and shadows, separately.
+It gives you controls over contrast in highlights, mid-tones, and shadows, separately.
 This is particularly useful for high-contrast scenes, such as landscape.